- O. Milton Fine II,

 The head of this division serves as General Counsel to the Chief Executive Officer; organizes and maintains the law library for the Arkansas Workers' Compensation Commission; and collects and analyzes case opinions.

-Cost Containment - Pat
+Cost Containment - Mark McGuire, Interim Administrator

 The major function of this division is to oversee the Medical